 Kwetu — a Kiswahili word for home,

-The Kwetu Training Center envisages a poverty free community living in a safe and healthy environment.
+The Kwetu Training Centre envisages a poverty free community living in a safe and healthy environment.

 Its mission is being implemented in the entire Coast Province through initiatives that empower communities to embrace innovative strategies for livelihoods enhancement, natural resources management and climate change mitigation as well as safeguard to human rights and dignity.